A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Defining transparency

-\bolditem{Community certifiers} have access to the code through open-sourcing.
-These certifiers are individuals or groups of volunteers from the broader community, often with expertise to review the relevant components.
-This includes academics, independent researchers, bug bounty hunters, and external adopters who want to use the open-source code in their own projects.
-Notable community certification programmes are \texttt{cargo-crev} \cite{rustcargocrev} and \texttt{cargo-vet} \cite{rustcargovet}, collaborative code review projects for verifying security and reliability of Rust dependencies.
+\bolditem{Community certifiers} access components through open sourcing and include individuals or groups with relevant expertise, such as academics, independent researchers, bug bounty hunters, and external adopters.
+Notable existing community certification programmes include Rust \texttt{cargo-crev} \cite{rustcargocrev} and \texttt{cargo-vet} \cite{rustcargovet}.
 Professional research teams such as Google Project Zero \cite{googleprojectzero}, MSRC \cite{microsoftsecurityresponsecenter}, and IBM X-Force \cite{ibmxforce} also act as alerting community certifiers when reviewing code produced by other code owners \cite{msrcthirdparty1, msrcthirdparty2, projectzerothirdparty1, projectzerothirdparty2}.